TommyBetz/TommyBetz.github.io/interest_rates/README.md

 <!-- * [License](#license) -->

-## General Information
+## Column Explanation
-- Provide general information about your project here.
+- Interest: Change in interest rate
+- Interest
+- - Test
 - What problem does it (intend to) solve?
 - What is the purpose of your project?
 - Why did you undertake it?